HadamDicko/UNIX-Message-Queue-Project/README.md

 ## Components

 - **sender.c**: Generates random numbers and sends them to two message queues.
-- **odd_middle_man.c**: Receives and processes numbers from the message queue designated for odd numbers.
+- **odd_middle_man.c**: Receives and processes numbers from the message queue designated for odd numbered indexes.
-- **even_middle_man.c**: Receives and processes numbers from the message queue designated for even numbers.
+- **even_middle_man.c**: Receives and processes numbers from the message queue designated for even numbered indexes.

 ## Prerequisites